nathanbraun/nathanbraun-com/content/moneydb.md

 Instead, what I think means is that anytime you buy or sell something (or steal, or give), what you're really trading is *resources*.
-Money (really prices) is information on these resources relative worth.
+Money (really prices) is information about these resources relative worth.

 So right now in February 2023, the idea of money as information allows me to say one bushel of wheat ($8.61) is worth 2.7 gallons of gas (at $3.15 per